-FFELP student loans owned by an issuing entity that are first disbursed on or after July 1, 2006 and prior to October 1, 2012 are only 97% reimbursed and those first disbursed prior to such date are only 98% reimbursed.
-If a borrower defaults on a trust student loan that is only 98% or 97% reimbursed, the related issuing entity will experience a loss of approximately 2% or 3% as applicable, of the outstanding principal and accrued interest on that student loan.
-If defaults occur on the trust student loans and the credit enhancement described in the related prospectus supplement is insufficient, you may suffer a delay in payments or losses on your notes.
+Servicers designated as "exceptional performers" by the U.S. Department of Education receive 99% reimbursement on FFELP student loan default claims filed on or after July 1, 2006.
+This rate could be further reduced as a result of a variety of factors, including future changes to FFELP or in the servicer's servicing performance.
+If the servicer does not continue to have its "exceptional performer" designation, most FFELP student loans owned by an issuing entity that are first disbursed on or after July 1, 2006 are only 97% reimbursed and those first disbursed prior to such date are only 98% reimbursed.
+If a borrower defaults on a trust student loan that is only 99%, 98% or 97% reimbursed, the related issuing entity will experience a loss of approximately 1%, 2% or 3%, as applicable, of the outstanding principal and accrued interest on that student loan.
+If defaults occur on the trust student loans and the credit enhancement described in the related prospectus supplement is insufficient, you may suffer a delay in payment or losses on your notes.

-If A Guarantor Of The FFELP Student Loans Experiences Financial Deterioration Or Failure, You May Suffer Delays In Payments Or Losses On Your Notes
+If A Guarantor Of The FFELP Student Loans Experiences Financial Deterioration Or Failure, You May Suffer Delays In Payment Or Losses On Your Notes